ingvijonasson/ljomi/content/articles/drafts-in-netlifycms.md

 ---
-title: Setup drafts in NetlifyCMS
+title: Drafts in NetlifyCMS
-summary: How to control drafts in NetlifyCMS and hide them from your app
+summary: How to control post drafts in NetlifyCMS and hide them from your app
 createdAt: 2021-04-10
 published: true
 ---